sharadalt/sharadalt.github.io/_portfolio/blokitoff.md

 <a href="https://github.com/sharadalt/blocitoff" style="font-family:Times New Roman;"><strong>https://github.com/sharadalt/blocitoff</strong></a>

-Blocitoff will not only help in achieving your goal but will also aim to keep to-do lists manageable by automatically deleting to-do items that have not been completed after seven days.
+Todo_list will not only help in achieving your goal but will also aim to keep to-do lists manageable by automatically deleting to-do items that have not been completed after seven days.
 The hypothesis is that if the to-do item is not important enough to be completed in seven days, it doesn't belong on your to-do list.

-Blocitoff is built in Ruby on Rails framework with MVC architecture.
+Todo_list is built in Ruby on Rails framework with MVC architecture.
 It uses html, CSS and bootstrap-sass to stylize.
 It uses ruby gems to achieve some of it's tasks.
 It uses SQLite for it's database needs.

-How does Blocitoff look like to start with?
+How does Todo_list look like to start with?
 It looks like what is shown in work.md

-To get access to Blocitoff, First thing you do is Signup.
+To get access to Todo_list, First thing you do is Signup.

 <div class="boxed" style="width: 100%;margin-left: auto; margin-right: auto; text-align: left;">
     <img src="/img/blocitoff_signup.PNG"/>
 </div>
 <br />

 Then ofcourse next thing you do is Signin.
-Your Sign in opens up the door to Blocitoff.
+Your Sign in opens up the door to Todo_list.

 <div class="boxed" style="width: 100%;margin-left: auto; margin-right: auto; text-align: left;">
     <img src="/img/blocitoff_signin.PNG"/>
 </div>
 <br />

-Blocitoff has user authentication implemented from scratch.
+Todo_list has user authentication implemented from scratch.
 Isn't that neat?
 In fact, I had started implementing using 'Devise' gem.
 I felt as I had already decided to use 'Devise' for other applications, Here, Why not implement without using Devise.

 Signed In user can create multiple to-do items, see how old a to-do item is, edit them, mark to-do items as complete and delete them.
 Also, to-do items are automatically deleted seven days after their creation date.